 On This Day in 1983, Sally Ride Made History

 Thirty-five years ago today, on June 18, 1983, Sally Ride became the first American woman in space.
 She flew on the space shuttle Challenger on a six-day mission.
 She had previously helped build the shuttle's robot arm, and now she operated it in space.
 Not only was she the first American woman to go to space, she was the youngest astronaut in space, at age 32.
-That record still stands today.

 (As with many space-related firsts, that "American" qualifier is important.
 The Soviet space program had sent two women cosmonauts into space well in advance of Ride: Cosmonaut Valentina Tereshkova flew all the way back in 1963, and Svetlana Savitskaya in 1982.
 They also sent various younger people to space, including Tereshkova.)